-Section 404 gives the Secretary of the Army, through the U.S. Army Corps of Engineers (Corps of Engineers), authority to permit the dredging from or filling of material into wetlands and streams deemed waters of the United States.
-This authorization may be received through Nationwide General Permits, Programmatic General Permits, Regional General Permits, or the issuance of Individual Permits.
+Section 404 gives the Secretary of the Army, through the U.S. Army Corps of Engineers (Corps of Engineers or Corps), authority to permit the dredging from or filling of material into wetlands and streams deemed waters of the United States.
+This authorization may be received through the issuance of general permits (e.g., Nationwide Permits) or individual permits.
 Construction of transmission lines, substations, power plants and environmental control facilities may require the dredging or filling of wetlands and streams.
 Significant impacts to wetlands and streams must be mitigated in kind.
 A "mitigation bank" is a wetland, stream, or other aquatic resource area that has been restored, established, enhanced, or (in certain circumstances) preserved for the purpose of providing compensation for unavoidable impacts to aquatic resources permitted under section 404.
 To this end, Alabama Power is using mitigation banks managed either by the Company or by others in Alabama, when needed.